Python3-Training/RF-Inspire/PythonExamples/README.md

 ## Testing Python
-Writtin in Python, it probably is no surprise that Robot Framework can test the same?
+Writtin in Python, it probably is no surprise that Robot Framework can much test the same?

-In very deed (pun intended :) testing Pyton using RF is a lot of fun!
+In very deed (pun intended :) testing Python using RF is a lot of fun!

 Here are a few examples.